 Another fashionista circled the block impatiently hoping a Catfish + Tater clerk would return and cut bait.
 We both left hungry without any catfish or taters.

 Etch.
 I loved Etch’s vibe and exterior sign.
-I didn’t go in, but found this shop description the store’s Facebook page: A Christian lifestyle brand that helps weave God’s Word into every part of our lives and ETCH it on our hearts (Prov 7:3 MSG).
+I didn’t go in, but found this shop description on the store’s Facebook page: A Christian lifestyle brand that helps weave God’s Word into every part of our lives and ETCH it on our hearts (Prov 7:3 MSG).

 Petals and Potpourri – Home accents and gifts are staples at this quaint boutique that’s been in business 40 years.
 It’s located directly underneath the event space Restoration 1894.